ongov/Ontario.ca-Jamstack-Toolkit/README.md

 Two footer styles are supported:

 - `default`, the standard Ontario.ca footer.
-- `expanded`, a footer including the standard content that can also be customized with additional content.
+- `expanded`, a footer including the standard content that can also be customized with additional content using the template in `src/_includes/app/_footer_expanded.njk`.

 The footer style is set in `src/_data/app/app-globals.js`.

-For full details and guidelines on footer styles in the Ontario Design System, consult the [Ontario.ca footer](https://designsystem.ontario.ca/components/detail/footers.html).
+For full details and guidelines on footer styles in the Ontario Design System, consult the [documentation on Ontario.ca footers](https://designsystem.ontario.ca/components/detail/footers.html).

+To set the footer style differently for specific pages from the global config, you can specify it in the YAML front matter of the page:

+> `footerType: expanded`

 #### Links in the Design System Application Subheader